Colombia's conundrum over Pablo Escobar's escapee hippos | DW | 14.05.2020

 Aggressive neighbors

-Humans too, largely left the hippos alone until the 2000s.
-But fishermen began to complain of aggressive hippos preventing them from accessing the river.
+Humans also largely left the hippos alone until the 2000s.
+But then fishermen began to complain of aggressive hippos preventing them from accessing the river.
 Valderrama says reports of hippos attacking humans and boats and even killing cattle sowed panic in local communities.

 "There is an overload of organic matter and a huge abundance of bacteria consuming that," Shurin told DW, "and then those bacteria can drive the oxygen levels really low and cause fish mortality and [damaging] algae blooms."